All definitions are research-based, expert-vetted, and come from the Talent Development Body of Knowledge.

 Appreciative Inquiry (AI) Theory is an approach to large-scale organizational change that involves the analysis of positive and successful (rather than negative or failing) operations.
 The AI four-D cycle (discovery, dream, design, destiny) includes identifying problems, analyzing causes, searching for solutions, and developing an action plan.

-Authoring Tools are special software programs that allow a content expert to interact with the computer in everyday language to aid the development of computer-based training courseware.
+Authoring Tools are software programs that allow a content expert to interact with a computer in everyday language to develop courseware.

-Blended Learning describes the practice of using several training delivery mediums in one curriculum.
-It typically refers to the combination of classroom instruction and any type of training that includes self-directed use of online resources.
+Blended Learning is the practice of using several media in one curriculum.
+It refers to the combination of formal and informal learning events, such as classroom instruction, online resources, and on-the-job coaching.

-Career Development is a planned process of interaction between an organization and an employee that allows the employee to grow within the organization.
+Career Development is a planned process of interaction between an organization and an individual that allows the employee to grow within the organization.

 Change Agent is any person or group responsible for initiating or implementing organizational change.
 It is also a person who understands organizational and personal change dynamics and seeks to affect a different condition in an organization.